Stefan Sagmeister: Early life and education

 He began his design career at the age of 15 at "Alphorn", an Austrian Youth magazine, which is named after the traditional Alpine musical instrument.
 Sagmeister studied graphic design at the Hochschule fuer Angewandte Kunst, Vienna, graduating in 1986.
 He later won a Fulbright scholarship to study at the Pratt Institute in New York, where he received a Master of Fine Arts degree.

 Design career

-In 1991, worked with Leo Burnett's Hong Kong Design Group.
-In 1993, he returned to New York to work with Tibor Kalman's M&Co design company.
+In 1991, Sagmeister worked with Leo Burnett's Hong Kong Design Group.
+In 1993, he returned to New York to work with Tibor Kalman's M & Co. design company.
 In 1993, he set up his company Sagmeister Inc in New York.
 He has since designed branding, graphics, and packaging for clients as diverse as the Rolling Stones, HBO, the Guggenheim Museum and Time Warner.
 He is the author of the design monograph "Made You Look" which was published by Booth-Clibborn editions.

-He teaches in the graduate design department of the School of Visual Arts in New York and has been appointed as the Frank Stanton Chair at the Cooper Union School of Art, New York.
+He teaches in the graduate design department of the School of Visual Arts in New York and was previously the Frank Stanton Chair at the Cooper Union School of Art, New York.